-I’ve been playing with this move for a while, sort of progressed from a bodyweight warm-up I was doing, then I thought “what happens if I grab a bell?”.
-You can’t clearly see my feet, but you need to pivot the feet upon each rep. If you find this interesting and want to see a video with the whole body in screen, like, share and leave a comment.
-100 and we’ll do a new video for this.
+I’ve been playing with this move for a while and it sort of progressed from a bodyweight warm-up I was doing, then I thought “What happens if I grab a kettlebell?”.
+You can’t clearly see my feet, but when you perform this you need to pivot the feet upon each rep.

-Definitely not an exercise for beginners, also not for heavy bell work, unless you know you can handle it.
-There is no hip hinge, this is more oblique work.
-As like with any exercise, don’t do things half-arsed, but definitely stay 100% focussed with this one.
-Great move for warming up with a light bell prior to lots of other rotational work.
-Awesome for golfers, baseball players, brazilian jiu jitsu and mma fighters.
+It’s definitely not an exercise for beginners, and also not for heavy kettlebell work unless you know you can handle it.
+There is no hip hinge, this is more oblique (internal and external) work.
+As like with any exercise, don’t do things half-arsed, and make sure you stay 100% focussed on this one.
+Great movement for warming up with a light bell prior to lots of other rotational work.
+Awesome for golfers, baseball players, Brazilian jiu-jitsu, and MMA fighters.

 HOW TO PERFORM THE MOVE

-- you can start with a conventional double arm swing
+- Start with a conventional double-arm swing and then adjust

-- from the top phase of the swing, guide the bell to the side and back
+- Guide the bell to the side and back from the top phase of the swing

-- think about making a V pattern with the kettlebell
+- Make a V pattern with the kettlebell

-This exercise goes well together with the other rotational stuff we’ve put out, see following videos.
+This exercise goes well together with the other rotational stuff we’ve put out, see the following videos.